DrKLO/Telegram/TMessagesProj/jni/mozjpeg/README.md

 Mozilla JPEG Encoder Project [![Build Status](https://ci.appveyor.com/api/projects/status/github/mozilla/mozjpeg?branch=master&svg=true)](https://ci.appveyor.com/project/kornel/mozjpeg-4ekrx)
 ============================

-MozJPEG reduces file sizes of JPEG images while retaining quality and compatibility with the vast majority of the world's deployed decoders.
+MozJPEG improves JPEG compression efficiency achieving higher visual quality and smaller file sizes at the same time.
+It is compatible with the JPEG standard, and the vast majority of the world's deployed JPEG decoders.

-MozJPEG is based on [libjpeg-turbo](https://github.com/libjpeg-turbo/libjpeg-turbo). **Please send pull requests to libjpeg-turbo** if the changes aren't specific to newly-added MozJPEG-only compression code.
+MozJPEG is a patch for [libjpeg-turbo](https://github.com/libjpeg-turbo/libjpeg-turbo). **Please send pull requests to libjpeg-turbo** if the changes aren't specific to newly-added MozJPEG-only compression code.
 This project aims to keep differences with libjpeg-turbo minimal, so whenever possible, improvements and bug fixes should go there first.

-It's compatible with libjpeg API and ABI, and can be used as a drop-in replacement for libjpeg.
-MozJPEG makes tradeoffs that are intended to benefit Web use cases and focuses solely on improving encoding, so it's best used as part of a Web encoding workflow.
+MozJPEG is compatible with the libjpeg API and ABI.
+It is intended to be a drop-in replacement for libjpeg.
+MozJPEG is a strict superset of libjpeg-turbo's functionality.
+All MozJPEG's improvements can be disabled at run time, and in that case it behaves exactly like libjpeg-turbo.

 MozJPEG is meant to be used as a library in graphics programs and image processing tools.
-We include a demo `cjpeg` tool, but it's not intended for serious use.
-We encourage authors of graphics programs to use MozJPEG's [C API](libjpeg.txt) instead.
+We include a demo `cjpeg` command-line tool, but it's not intended for serious use.
+We encourage authors of graphics programs to use libjpeg's [C API](libjpeg.txt) and link with MozJPEG library instead.

 ## Features